 How Long After I get My Green Card can I Divorce?
 Overview

 The type of green card that you have is written on the green card itself.
-If you look at the green card, you will see a “resident since” date and an “expiration date.”
-If the difference between the two dates is 10 years, it means you have a regular green card.
-If the difference between the two dates is 2 years, it means that you have a conditional green card.
+The green card shows a “resident since” date and “expiration date.”
+A 10-year difference means a regular card; 2 years means a conditional card.

 Divorce After Getting a 10-year Green Card: What are the Consequences?

 If you have a 10-year green card, a divorce should have very little effect on your immigration status.
-You are not going to automatically lose your green card because of the divorce.
+You are not going to automatically lose your green card because of a divorce.
 However, in some circumstances, if the divorce occurs shortly after your case is approved, USCIS may suspect that your marriage was fraudulent.
-Marriage fraud is illegal and if USCIS can prove that your marriage was fake, the government could start a deportation case against you, to revoke the green card.
+Marriage fraud is illegal and if USCIS can prove that your marriage was fake, the government could start a deportation case against you.

 If your marriage ended in a divorce, you will have to file the form alone by obtaining a “waiver” of the joint filing requirement.
-You should not file the bare form but it should be supported with sufficient evidence that shows that when you entered the marriage, you and your spouse intended to establish a life together.
+You should not file the bare form.
+Submit the form with evidence showing you and your spouse intended to build a life together when marrying.
 From the time you got married, you should have started saving documents related to your marriage.
-Bank statements, credit card bills, lease agreements, photographs at family gatherings and electric bills are some of the documents that you may use to prove that your marriage was real.
+Some examples include joint bank statements, credit card bills, electric bills and lease agreements.
+Additionally, photographs showing your life together can help you prove that your marriage was real.

-You will not automatically lose the conditional green card because of the divorce, however if you did not properly document your marriage, the immigration officer will question whether your marriage was real and you will have a hard time proving your case.
+You will not automatically lose your conditional green card because of a divorce.
+However, if you did not properly document your marriage, the immigration officer will question whether your marriage was real .
+You will have a hard time proving your case without solid evidence.
+Additionally, you could end up with a marriage fraud bar if your case is weak.
+This bar means that your case is denied and no spouse, children or parent can petition for you in the future.

 Should I Hire a Green Card Divorce Lawyer?